Public AI Seminar

 Details

-• Organizers: Joshua Tan (Oxford, Metagov), SJ Klein (Berkman, Interlace), Alex Krasodomski (Chatham House), Nick Garcia (Public Knowledge)
+• Organizers: Joshua Tan (Oxford, Metagov), Alex Krasodomski (Chatham House), B Cavello (Aspen Digital)

 • Format: the seminar is invite-only.
 The first half of the seminar, reserved for invited talks, is recorded via Zoom and posted online.
 Notes from the entire seminar will be summarized without named attribution under the Chatham House rule.